anversa-pro/Restaurants_REST-API/README.md

 * Creating a registration service that receives an email and a password.
 * Allowing login into the server with an email and a password.
 * Allowing logged-in users to do CRUD operations into the table.
-* Adding an endpoint that requires your server to retrieve a random number from a public API and send it back to the user.
+* Adding an endpoint that requires the server to retrieve a random number from a public API and send it back to the user.

 ## Table of Content
 * [Architecture](#architecture)